Net Burn

 In the early days of a startup, you might be in “growth at all costs” mode, pushing to capture as much market share as possible while maneuvering from one funding round to the next for infusions of cash.

 But the venture funding market isn’t always on fire.
-When there’s a market downturn, the focus shifts from growth at all costs to growth with operational efficiency.
+When there’s a market downturn, the focus tends to shift from growth at all costs to growth with operational efficiency.
 And this is when net burn takes on even more importance than normal.

 Calculating Runway